iterorganization/IMAS-Python/docs/source/courses/advanced/hashing.rst

     .. md-tab-item:: Exercise

-        In this exercise we will use :py:func:`imaspy.util.calc_hash` to calculate hashes of some IDSs.
+        In this exercise we will use :py:func:`imas.util.calc_hash` to calculate hashes of some IDSs.
 Use :external:py:meth:`bytes.hex` to show a more readable hexidecimal format of the hash.